Rian1010/Charity-Website/README.md

 - I did not have enough time to try to refactor these repetitive codes, but I am planning to do so in the future

 #### Solved Bugs on the Contact Page
-There was the problem that every time one pressed submit on the contact page, an empty email would be sent to me.
+There was the problem that every time one pressed the submit button on the contact page, an empty email would be sent to me.
 Therefore, I added the sendMsg function, which contains if statements that cause alerts to show up, if one does not write anything into any of the input boxes.

 ### Unsolved Bugs